nyancodes/nyancodes/README.md

 I currently work at Salesforce as an IT Analyst.
 I’ve developed tools that help increase productivity for our global IT team (Techforce Innovation Program)

-I'm looking to transition into a full development role to gain further experience.
+I'm looking to transition into a full development role to gain further experience and apply my skills.

 Let's connect on [LinkedIn!](https://duckduckgo.com)